 In addition to my role as Head of Social Sciences, I act as the EPQ co-ordinator for the school.
 As part of this role I co-ordinate and am actively involved in the delivery and marking of the extended projects.
 We have an excellent track record of marking accuracy as our marks have not been adjusted in moderation for a number of years.
 This is in part due to my work with the AQA as an EPQ moderator.
 This additional role has given me a vast insight into the expectations regarding how the EPQ should be delivered and marked.
 I am able to pass this information onto both my colleagues within school and those from other centres as part of my SLE role.

-As an AST, Lead Practitioner and now SLE for eight years, I have a wealth of experience supporting both teachers and leaders and am able to bring experience of the best pedagogy and system leadership to my role in supporting colleagues.
+As an AST, Lead Practitioner and now SLE since 2008, I have a wealth of experience supporting both teachers and leaders and am able to bring experience of the best pedagogy and system leadership to my role in supporting colleagues.
 In 2015 I was privileged to become a Silver Award winner in the category Teacher of the Year in a Secondary School at the Pearson Teaching Awards and I am an NCETM Accredited PD Lead.